MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Focused Interaction

 # Persistence
-<mark>TODO</mark>- check what is possible to do or not from local scripts

 ## Overview
 Used to store information that persist beyond the duration of a session, or if a player leaves and returns to the same instance.
 The persistent data categories are: